Are you ready to count birds? - BC Local News

 Now, more than 160,000 people of all ages and walks of life worldwide join the four-day count each February to create an annual snapshot of the distribution and abundance of birds.

-Everyone is invited you to participate!
+Everyone is invited to participate.
 For at least 15 minutes on one or more days of the count, Feb.
 14-17, 2020, simply tally the numbers and kinds of birds you see.
-You can count from any location, anywhere in the world, for as long as you wish!
+You can count from any location, anywhere in the world, for as long as you wish.

 If you’re new to the count, or have not participated since before the 2013 merger with eBird, you must create a free online account to enter your checklists.
 If you already have an account, just use the same login name and password.
 If you have already participated in another Cornell Lab citizen-science project, you can use your existing login information, too.